3ll3d00d/beqdesigner/docs/install.md

 ### How can I trust these binaries?

-All binaries are compiled on fresh VMs using [travis-ci](https://travis-ci.com/3ll3d00d/beqdesigner/branches) and publishes automatically to github by a [github machine user](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).
+All binaries are compiled on fresh VMs using [github actions](https://github.com/3ll3d00d/beqdesigner/actions) and publishes automatically to github.

 Builds are created and published from tags in the repo.